Our Mission Statement

 have fun and be ACTIVE during lessons to be OPEN MINDED and challenging beliefs and perceptions in a safe and RESPECTFUL manner

-At Lawrence Community Primary School children are entitled to:
+At Lawrence Community Primary School, our children are entitled to:

-· a curriculum that allows them to work both individually and collaboratively in order to reach their full potential
+· a curriculum that is engaging and allows them to work both individually and collaboratively in order to reach their full potential

 · a curriculum that provides educational visits every year